mehr1300/php_backend_mysql_pdo/README.md

    These configurations are essential for enabling URL routing in your application.
 They redirect all incoming requests that do not match an existing file or directory to `interfaces/site/index.php`, allowing centralized route management.

+6. **Assets Folder:**

+   A folder named `assets` is present in the root directory of the project.
+This folder contains the following files that you can use if needed:

+   - `tbl_logs.sql`
+   - `tbl_properties.sql`
+   - `tbl_user_meta_data.sql`
+   - `web.config`
+   - `.htaccess`

+   You can execute the SQL scripts to create the necessary tables in your database and use the configuration files for server setup as required.

 ## Database Tables

 This project requires the creation of three tables in your MySQL database to function correctly.
 Execute the following SQL statements to create them: